jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ## Build and run the Simulation Test

-This section will walk through building simulation test of our example NCN program.
-The test represents is a comprehensive scenario designed to mimic a complete NCN system.
+This section will walk through building a simulation test of our example NCN program.
+The test represents a comprehensive scenario designed to mimic a complete NCN system.
 It involves multiple operators, vaults, and different types of tokens.
 The test covers the entire workflow, from the initial setup of participants and the NCN program itself, through the voting process, and finally to reaching and verifying consensus.
 It heavily utilizes Jito's restaking and vault infrastructure alongside the custom NCN voting logic.

 The NCN program used can be found [here](TODO: provide link to repo).
 By creating a simulation test of this NCN, you'll be better prepared to use it as a template or base that you can adapt to create your own NCN program.
 Just a reminder: we do not recommend most NCN developers build their NCN from scratch.
 Rather, we suggest using this prebuilt program as a starting point and customizing it according to your needs.